Panic Disorder Severity Scale

 Use Template

-What is Panic Disorder?
+What is panic disorder?

-• Feeling detached from reality
+• Feeling detached from reality or a feeling of losing control

-• Expect the worst things to happen
+• Expecting the worst to happen

-• They have shortness of breath
+• Shortness of breath

-Those with Panic Disorder will experience these symptoms for several minutes before they gradually disappear.
+Those with panic disorder will experience these symptoms for several minutes before they gradually disappear.

 Printable Panic Disorder Severity Scale